JoeBergin/Html-to-JSON-batch-converter/docs/ReadMe.md

 <p> If you use the -j option, an entry will be put into the journal for each paragraph added.
 Otherwise, the journal will only show the create of the page.</p>

+<p>The -p option will capture the html page title as an h1 heading in the json document.</p>

 <p> The -h option will print the options. </p>

 <p>The script reads a set of files from ./scripts/originals and produces its output into ../pages (which must exist).
 The summary, if any, is also placed there.
 The originals are not modified. </p>